Democrats on edge after 2020 election season’s ragged launch

 For now, he’s relishing what he views as a deeply flawed Democratic field and a political terrain that appears to be shifting in his favor.
 Though he will face re-election as an impeached president, the congressional investigation and trial has only strengthened his hold on the GOP and done nothing to hurt his overall approval ratin g with voters.

 The economy, which can be a bulwark or an anchor for a president, continues to grow.
-An employment report out Friday showed more 225,000 jobs created in January.
+An employment report out Friday showed 225,000 jobs created in January.

 Trump remains reviled by most Democrats, and many in the party believed heading into the election year that disdain for Trump would be a chief motivator for its voters.
 Yet the Iowa caucuses showed no sign of heightened enthusiasm.